Hiring Data Annotator for AI: Our Advice

 What are the main responsibilities of a data annotator?

-1. Data tagging and tagging
+1. Data Tagging and Labeling

 The main responsibility of data annotators is to label data types through tools that enable labeling and tagging.
 It involves associating metadata with a set of thematic data, just like adding subtitles to a movie.
-The job of annotators is to accurately assign labels and tags to a wide variety of unstructured data types, such as videos, images, or text.
+The job of annotators is to accurately assign labels and tags to a wide variety of unstructured data types, such as , images, or text.

-2. Validating annotated data
+3. Validating annotated data

 Another important responsibility of data annotators is to validate annotated data.
 This involves validating the quality, accuracy, and consistency of the labelled data.